hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 1.2.
 Cone search
 ^^^^^^^^^^^^^^^^

-This cone_search_ method implements one of the most popular use cases when connecting to an astronomy archive: retrieving data around a projected circular region in a given sky location from a given catalogue.
+The cone_search_ method implements one of the most popular use cases when connecting to an astronomy archive: retrieving data around a projected circular region in a given sky location from a given catalogue.
 The exampe below shows how to launch a 0.5 degrees radius cone search around `NGC 6505 <https://simbad.cds.unistra.fr/simbad/sim-id?Ident=NGC+6505>`_.
 By default, this method targets the "mer_catalogue" and its outcome is restricted to 50 rows.
 This limitation can be removed by setting the ROW_LIMIT attribute to "-1" (see the next example below).